-Mid-February in Milwaukee (cue Valentine's Day!) might be chilly outdoors but several hotels can help you and your sweetie turn up the heat indoors with the help of special packages.
-Whether your style as a couple is more “Downton Abbey” (think Victorian, romantic and historic) or has edgy, artsy flair, there is a hotel just for you.
+Mid-February in Milwaukee (cue Valentine's Day!) might be chilly outdoors, but several hotels can help you and your sweetie turn up the heat indoors with several special packages.
+Whether your style as a couple is more “Downton Abbey” (think Victorian, romantic and historic) or has an edgy, artsy flair, there is a hotel just for you.

 Since this boutique hotel with industrial-chic accents (it’s in a former warehouse) opened in Walker’s Point in 2008, creative packages have been rolling out all year long, each in perfect pitch with the season.
 With the “Warm Up Your Wild Side” promotion, aimed at couples, you receive a special welcome gift, a complementary room upgrade, a $25 food and beverage credit, and a complementary late checkout.

 This darling little nine room inn is attached to a café and located a block from Lake Michigan in Cudahy, a 20-minute drive south of downtown Milwaukee.
 Each room is named for a different wine region and has a fireplace and a soaking tub with jets.
 With the “Romance Escape Package,” couples receive rose petals artfully arranged on the bed, a $30 gift card for the local Mistral restaurant, sparkling wine, and Sheridan’s signature lavender and coconut cookies delivered to the room.
 The package can be booked with just one night’s stay.

 If you’re there on a Saturday night, don’t miss the decadent Sunday brunch with $5 Mimosas and Bloody Marys.